 A money bill can be introduced in the state legislature only with the prior permission of the Governor.
 He orders that the annual budget be placed before the state legislature.
 The contingency fund of the state is at his disposal and he can order expenditure out of it to meet any unforeseen expenditure.
-In reality, these powers are also exercised by him under the advice of the CM and his State Council of Ministers.
+The Governor causes the report of the Comptroller and Auditor- General relating to the accounts of the state to be placed before the State Legislature.
+In reality, these powers are also exercised by him under the advice of the Chief Ministerand his State Council of Ministers.